dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/expressions/cast.md

 ## Explicit Casting

 The standard SQL syntax for explicit casting is `CAST(expr AS TYPENAME)`, where `TYPENAME` is a name (or alias) of one of [DuckDB's data types](../data_types/overview).
-DuckDB also supports the shorthand `expr::TYPENAME`, which is also present in PostgreSQL.
+DataMiner also supports the shorthand `expr::TYPENAME`, which is also present in PostgreSQL.

 ```sql
 SELECT CAST(i AS VARCHAR) AS i FROM generate_series(1, 3) tbl(i);